When Is the Best Time

 This is another beautiful circular trail but a more moderate to difficult hike through the lush vegetation in the nature reserve of Terceira.
 You get to the trailhead of PRC03 TER and parking on a dirt road.
 Google Maps Location

 Also, on this trail are many endemic and native Azorean plants, and it is muddy in sections.
 The trail is clearly marked, and in some parts, boardwalks and wooden steps have been installed to protect the flora and the soil.

-The trail markings are in yellow and right, making it easy to follow the wild and almost seven km long track.
+The trail markings are yellow and right, making it easy to follow the wild and almost seven-kilometer long track.

 - Trail length: 6,8 km

 7 PRC07 TER - Passagem das Bestas - Furna d'Agua